siascone/ch-prepwork-git-reading/README.md

     - Use `git add` to add files you have modified to the git staging area.

-    - When you `git add` a file, the next time you commit, this version of the file will be saved in the git repoistory.
+    - When you `git add` a file, the next time you commit, this version of the file will be saved in the git repository.

     - NOTE: `git add` only adds the changes you have made thus far.
 This means that when you add a file's changes to staging, if you then make more